KKR offer prompts Telecom Italia board showdown over CEO's future

 TIM's TLIT.MI auditors went over the 1 billion euro deal Gubitosi struck with DAZN to stream Italy's top-flight soccer matches on Thursday and two sources close to the matter told Reuters that they had raised fresh concerns.

-One of the sources said a further downgrade to TIM's financial outlook may not be ruled out.
-TIM is weighed down by debts equal to around four times its core profit.
+One of the sources said a further downgrade to TIM's financial outlook may not be ruled out, in what would be a new blow to holders of TIM debt, which is already equal to around four times its core profit.

-The company's debt rating, already classified as "junk", was cut further last week by ratings agency S&P.
+The company's debt, already classified as "junk", was cut further last week by credit rating agency S&P.

 U.S. private equity firm KKR KKR.N rushed to submit its offer after the downgrade, another two people close to the matter said, adding that TIM was in danger of breaching bank covenants.